Healthy Carrot Cake

 Is this cake vegan?

 Not necessarily!
-People often assume that just because there are carrots in carrot cake that is the healthiest option.
-However, most cakes use butter, oil, and plenty of sugar in it!
+People often assume that because there are carrots in carrot cake, it’s a healthier option.
+However, most cakes use butter, oil, and plenty of sugar!
 Let’s not forget the cream cheese frosting that comes with it.

 healthier carrot cake.